RIIWHS201D Work safely and follow WHS policies & work procedures

 · Identify affected stakeholders and type of notification required and prepare notifications

-Must hold a current Yellow Card or the new Implement Traffic Control Plans qualification
+Must hold a current Yellow Card for 12 months or the new Implement Traffic Control Plans qualification.

 3 consecutive days plus pre-course evidence gathering and post course assignment completion